Borrowing and returning materials

 A full replacement value less the $10.00 processing fee will be refunded for material returned within one year of payment.
 The material will be inspected before returning it to the collection and a credit is initiated.

 Computers and Computer Labs

-There are nine computer workstations located in the Reference area, as well as three located in the Periodicals Area, which may be used for library research as well as Word processing, researching the Web and accessing campus email.
+There are nine computer workstations located in the Reference area which may be used for library research as well as Word processing, researching the Web, and accessing campus email.